k98kurz/tapescript/language_spec.md

 is as a method for embedding ACL into decentralized data structures, e.g. hash DAGs.
 The core mechanisms under the hood are the following:

-1. Tape: the Tape takes the script bytes and advances a pointer as the bytes are read.
+1. Tape: the `Tape` takes the script bytes and advances a pointer as the bytes are read.
 It also keeps a dict of flags which control how certain ops execute and a dict of contracts mapping contract_id to dict contracts used for checking transfers between compatible protocols.
-2. Queue: the LifoQueue provides a memory structure similar to the stack used in Forth and Bitcoin script.
+2. Queue: the `LifoQueue` provides a memory structure similar to the stack used in Forth and Bitcoin script.
 Most ops interact with the queue, and most values are stored in the queue.
-3. Cache: the dict cache is where special values are held, e.g. a timestamp or the parts of a message to be used for checking signatures.
-Additionally, it is possible to move items from queue to cache or vice versa.
+3. Cache: the `dict` cache is where special values are held, e.g. a timestamp or the parts of a message to be used for checking signatures.
+Additionally, it is possible to move items from queue to cache or vice versa with the limitation that only `bytes` cache keys can be used for these operations while interpreter values are stored with `str` cache keys and thus inaccessible to scripts.

 ## Syntax